- Caribbean Maps

 - Contact Us

-Sreemoyee Dasgupta is a Graduate Student at the University of Pittsburgh.
+Sreemoyee Dasgupta is a Visiting Lecturer at the University of Pittsburgh.
 Her research interests lie at the intersection of postcolonial studies, childhood and YA studies and print culture.
 She will be defending her dissertation titled "Nationalism, Genre and Childhood in Colonial Indian Children’s Literature" in Fall, 2021.
 Her article, "Child Labour in India," which won the Judith Plotz Emerging Scholar Award, considers how child labor legislation and literary representations of child labor at different points in India's history set up very different ideas of childhood and nationhood.

 Gabriela Lee teaches creative writing and children's literature at the Department of English & Comparative Literature at the University of the Philippines.
 Her fiction has been published in the Philippines and abroad, most recently in the Bram Stoker Award-winning anthology, Black Cranes: Tales of Unquiet Women (New Zealand, 2020).
 She received the 2019 PBBY-Salanga Grand Prize, which was published as the picture book Cely’s Crocodile: The Story and Art of Araceli Limcaco-Dans (Tahanan Books, 2020).
 She recently contributed the chapter "Digital Liminality and Identities in Philippine Young Adult Speculative Fiction" to the volume Asian Children’s Literature and Film in a Global Age: Local, National, and Transnational Trajectories, edited by Sharmani Gabriel and Bernard Wilson (Palgrave Macmillan, 2020).